 Walter Kmet has over 25 years’ experience in health care and human services in Australia, South East Asia and the United Kingdom.
 Walter’s experience spans a variety of organisational situations in the private, not for profit and public sectors.
 He is currently CEO of Macquarie University Hospital and Clinical Services having served seven years as CEO of WentWest, the Western Sydney Primary Health Network.
 During this time he established a leadership position in Australia and Internationally in Patient Centred Medical Home and Integrated Care developments.
 During his career Walter has advocated for and led service delivery reform, partnership development in the public and private sectors, and held formal advisory roles at the regional and national levels in a range of areas.

-Director, Health Reform, Health & Wellbeing Division, Department of Health and Human Services, Victoria
+Director, Health Services Policy, Department of Health and Human Services, Victoria

 Professor Christobel Saunders